SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 to have arisen from the river when the saint was killed.
 Note there are _no_ polished spots from handsy tourists.
 Just a couple of dull brown reliefs.
 (Also note the odd mixture of 6-point stars around his head and 5-point stars at his feet.
 What's going on there?
-And it's too bad the 5-pointers at his feet are only stellated to one more level;
+And it's too bad the 5-pointers at his feet are only stellated to one level;
 it would have been cool to try to represent the full fractal here.
 What?
 Nerds like symbolism too, you know.)